Severson-Group/docs.amdc.dev/source/getting-started/advanced-tutorials/fpga-ip-core/index.md

 ### 5. Editing IP Cores

 The "empty" IP core which comes from the IP wizard is not very useful.
-Unfortunantely, it is rather difficult to edit the IP core to add custom features.
+Unfortunately, it is rather difficult to edit the IP core to add custom features.
 The following steps must be followed in order to edit the contents of the IP core.

 The next sections will give concrete examples of these steps and provide screenshots as we add the `my_custom_adder` module.